klichweronika/chess-bot/README.md

 # Chess Bot

-This Chess Bot project is for playing chess with a bot.
+This Chess Bot project is for playing chess game with a bot.
 The application displays information about previous moves and whose turn is now.

 # The source I used: